samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 * Up to 2 [social identity providers](https://auth0.com/docs/identityproviders) like Facebook, Github, and Twitter.
 * Unlimited [Serverless Rules](https://auth0.com/docs/rules/current).

-During the sign-up process, you are going to create something called a *Tenant*, this represents the product or service to which you are adding authentication.
+During the sign-up process, we are going to create something called a *Tenant*, which represents the product or service to which we are adding authentication.
 More on this in a moment.

-Once you are signed in, you are welcomed into the Auth0 Dashboard.
-In the left sidebar menu, click on "Applications".
+Once we are signed in, we are welcomed into the Auth0 Dashboard.
+In the left sidebar menu, let's [click on "Applications"](https://manage.auth0.com/#/applications).
 Let's understand better what this area represents.

 Let's say that we have a photo-sharing app called Auth0gram.
 We then would create an *Auth0 tenant* called `auth0gram`.
 From a customer perspective, Auth0gram is that customer's product or service.
 Auth0gram is available as a web app that can be accessed through desktop and mobile browsers and as a native mobile app for iOS and Android.
-That is, Auth0gram is available on 3 platforms: web as a single page application, Android as a native mobile app, and iOS also as a native mobile app.
+That is, Auth0gram is available on 3 platforms: web as a single-page application, Android as a native mobile app, and iOS also as a native mobile app.
 If each platform needs authentication, then we would need to create 3 *Auth0 applications* that would connect with each respective platform to provide the product all the wiring and procedures needed to authenticate users through that platform.
 Auth0gram users would belong to the *Auth0 tenant* and are shared across *Auth0 applications*.
 If we have another product called "Auth0shop" that needs authentication, we would need to create another tenant, `auth0shop`, and create new Auth0 applications for it depending on the platforms where it lives.

 With this knowledge, in "Applications", click on the button "Create Application".
 A modal titled "Create Application" will open up.
 We have the option to provide a `Name` for the application and choose its type.

-Let's name this app the same as the StackBlitz one `angular-cloud` and choose `Single Page Web Applications` as the type:
+I'll name this app the same as my StackBlitz one, `angular-cloud`.
+Your StackBlitz app will be named something different, feel free to use any names you like.
+Next, let's choose `Single Page Web Applications` as the type:

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/6-create-application.png" alt="Auth0 Create Application view">
 </p>

-> Your StackBlitz app will be named something different, feel free to use any names you like.

 Let's click "Create".
-Next, we are going to be welcomed by a view that asks us "What technology are you using for your web app?".
+We are going to be welcomed by a view that asks us "What technology are you using for your web app?".
 This is a tool that we've created at Auth0 to provide you different quickstarts to get you up and running fast in setting up Auth0 within a project.
-Feel free to choose Angular and check out the content of that quickstart, but for this app, I am giving you the quick steps that relate to setting up Auth0 specifically for the StackBlitz architecture, so please, stay with me here.
+Feel free to choose Angular and check out the content of that quickstart, but for this app, I am giving you the quick steps that relate to setting up Auth0 specifically for the StackBlitz architecture; therefore, let's continue here.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Learned last night: <a href="https://t.co/pBChRzDhto">https://t.co/pBChRzDhto</a> (by <a href="https://twitter.com/auth0?ref_src=twsrc%5Etfw">@auth0</a>) + <a href="https://twitter.com/stackblitz?ref_src=twsrc%5Etfw">@stackblitz</a> = easy peasy full stack live demo setup for talks 🤯🤯🤯</p>&mdash; Sam Julien 🅰️⬆️ (@samjulien) <a href="https://twitter.com/samjulien/status/964567331832782848?ref_src=twsrc%5Etfw">February 16, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>